 All Things Oatmeal

-But first, let’s talk about all things oatmeal.
+I can’t wait to talk about all things oatmeal.
 I’ve been an oatmeal lover since college and haven’t turned back since.
-From stove-top oats, to overnight oats, to slower cooker oats to oats in the Instant Pot…oatmeal will forever be my breakfast of choice.
-Why do I love them so much?
-Well, they’re…
+From stove-top oats to overnight oats to slower cooker oats to oats in the Instant Pot…oatmeal will forever be my breakfast of choice.

 - High in fiber and antioxidants

 - The best healthy breakfast ever

 Plus, oatmeal makes you regular…aka it helps you poop.
 You know I’m all about my morning poop, so that’s just another one of the million reasons I love oatmeal.

 Oatmeal Kitchen Staples